Application Due Date: Midnight Friday, May 10, 2019 (applicants notified by Friday, May 24)

 First Session: Sunday, June 9th, 2019: 5-8pm

-“Model Minority and Model Majorities” is the theme of the third iteration of Asia Art Archive in America’s annual Leadership Camp.
-This four-part closed seminar addresses the complex subject of Asians in America, and the even more complex subject position of Asian-Americans, a term that encompasses diverse histories, languages, and ‘home’-country politics.
+“Model Minority and Model Majorities” was the theme of the third iteration of Asia Art Archive in America’s annual Leadership Camp.
+This four-part closed seminar addressed the complex subject of Asians in America, and the even more complex subject position of Asian-Americans, a term that encompasses diverse histories, languages, and ‘home’-country politics.

-Organized and moderated by Christopher K. Ho and AAA-A’s Furen Dai, Leadership Camp combines seminar-type discussions of selected texts and presentations by participants in an intimate setting.
-The goal is to use participants’ lived experiences as anchor points to collectively and actively workshop formats and frameworks for being Asian, in its multitude forms, in America.
+Organized and moderated by Christopher K. Ho and AAA-A’s Furen Dai, Leadership Camp combined seminar-type discussions of selected texts and presentations by participants in an intimate setting.
+The goal was to use participants’ lived experiences as anchor points to collectively and actively workshopped formats and frameworks for being Asian, in its multitude forms, in America.

-Applications for Leadership Camp: “Model Minority and Model Majorities” are due on Friday, May 10.
-Applications should be sent to firstname.lastname@example.org and include in one PDF file:
+Applications for Leadership Camp: “Model Minority and Model Majorities” were due on Friday, May 10.
+Applications should be sent to email@example.com and include in one PDF file:

 - a CV